 The Community Leadership Program is a nine-month program running from August to May.
-During that time, class members participate in 12 regular class sessions scheduled from 1 p.m. to 6 p.m. as well as day-long sessions including opening retreat, mid-year retreat, and commencement.
+During that time, class members participate in 14 regular partial-day class sessions* as well as day-long sessions including opening retreat, mid-year retreat, and commencement.
 In addition, all class members are required to participate in a class project, which involves meetings and significant work outside of regular sessions.

 2. What is the attendance policy?